VioletViolaVi/Milestone-Project-1/README.md

 ### Navigation Bar

 - The original idea involving the website changing pages when a different navigation bar link was clicked, was abandoned because clicking links takes more time than scrolling down the webpage.
 So a single HTML page was used and the navigation bar was changed so that when clicked, the website jumped down to the respective section.
 Or the user could just scroll up and down the screen.
-- The navigation bar was placed at the top instead of the company name so the user would have an easier time navigating up and down the website.
+- The navigation bar was fixed at the top instead of the company name so the user would have an easier time navigating up and down the website.

 ### Sign Up Page

-- Instead of appearing as a modal, the sign up form was placed after the homepage.
-This was done so the user would quickly see the form and immediately be enticed to sign up.
+- Instead of appearing as a modal, the sign up form was placed at the end of all the navigation sections.
+This was done so the user would be persuaded to sign up whilst scrolling through all that BusyBakes had to offer.
+Making it more likely for them to join at the end.
-- The username, address, confirm email and confirm password inputs of the form were removed to reduce the number of inputs required to fill and maintain the user’s interest.
+- The first name, last name, username, address, confirm email and confirm password inputs of the form were removed to reduce the number of inputs required to fill and maintain the user’s interest.
 It also ensured only necessary information was being collected from the user.
-- A select box was added because it was important to document the level of difficulty they wanted and what time the user wanted to have their classes.
+- A select box was added because it was important to document the level of difficulty the user wanted and what time they wanted to have their classes.

 ### Testimonials Page

 - The testimonial page originally was going to display photos of people and baked foods separately.
 However, this was changed by grouping together the images of people with the food items to illustrate that the shown food was made by the respective people they were grouped with.
-- The sign up button was moved to the bottom of its section to match the rest of the website.
+- The sign up button was moved to the bottom of this section to match the rest of the website.

 ### Schedule Page